Skip to main content

 Launch of work on the roadmap

 In the second half of 2023, the Commission started work on a roadmap to phase out animal testing for chemical safety assessments that was announced in its reply to the ECI.
-Finalisation of the work on the roadmap is planned for the first quarter of the mandate of the 2024-2029 Commission.
+Finalisation of the work on the roadmap is planned by early 2026.

 The European Partnership for Alternative Approaches to Animal Testing (EPAA) is a partnership between the European Commission and industry that aims to replace animal testing by innovative, non-animal testing methods/New Approach Methodologies (NAMs), to reduce the number of animals used and to refine procedures where no alternatives exist, or are not sufficient to ensure the safety of substances (the '3R principle').
 EPAA organised several conferences and activities, including: